 You need the right tool for the job!
 Gardening is no different.
 Here are the Amazon gardening tools I used as a professional gardener and currently use in my home garden.

-I’ll begin by saying that I didn’t buy the majority of these tools on Amazon.
+I’ll begin by saying that I didn’t buy most of these tools on Amazon.
 For me, almost nothing comes close to a trip to the garden center or nursery—it makes me downright giddy.
-Most were bought in California and are ages old.
+Most were bought in California and are ages-old.

 I was a professional gardener/garden designer in San Francisco (I used a lot of different gardening tools!) and brought them with me to Santa Barbara to use in my own garden.
-Many were given away but I brought the essentials with me when I moved to Arizona a few years ago.
+Many were given away but I brought these essentials with me when I moved to Arizona six years ago.

-Now that I live in Tucson, my garden is smaller with way fewer plants.
-I wanted to share my essential gardening tools with you because spring is on the way.
-And if you’re new to this wonderful passion/past time/hobby, I hope you find these suggestions to be helpful.
+Now that I live in Tucson, my garden needs have changed because my low-maintenance garden is full of cacti and desert plants.
+I wanted to share my essential Amazon gardening tools with you because spring is here.
+And if you’re new to this wonderful passion/pastime/hobby, I hope you find these suggestions to be helpful.

 I’ve had some of these tools so long that the model has been discontinued or the brand has gone bye-bye.
 These tools are the ones I’d repurchase again, or if I had to buy them on Amazon, would be the replacements.

 “The best investment is in the tools of one’s own trade.”
 Benjamin Franklin, who penned that quote, certainly knew what he was talking about.
 And, of course, this applies to working (or playing!) in the garden.

 The Best Gardening Tools for Beginners